DependableSystemsLab/specguard/docker/README.md

 ```

 ### Output
-The docker console will print the outcomes of the run:
+The docker console will print the results:
 ```
 ATTACKS: 100 | RECOVERIES: 94  | COLLISIONS: 0
 ```